tvanut/ReactDjango_1/README.md

 # ReactDjango_1
-React et Django use REST framwork
+React et Django use REST framwork by MySQL